 Remembering a past offense does not mean we didn’t forgive.
 At the same time, forgiving someone, will not make you forget the offense.
 Make sense?

-If someone hurts you, and that hurt causes a wound, and that wound will take time to heal.
-Also, forgiving that person will always be a choice, not a feeling - which brings me to my next point.
+If someone hurts you, and that hurt causes a wound, that wound will take time to heal.
+Also, forgiving that person will always be a choice, not a feeling—which brings me to my next point.

-If we forgave people based on our feelings, it would mean that on a good day we forgave them.
-On a bad day, we took it back.
-Doesn't work.
+If we forgave people based on our feelings, it would mean that on a good day we forgave them, but on a bad day, we took it back.

 The great thing about forgiveness, is that once you do it, you can be free.
 Also, now that you know it isn’t a feeling, you don’t have to wait around for your feelings to align with your very conscious CHOICE to forgive.

 If you start to FEEL anger towards that person who wronged you, even though you have previously forgiven them, it doesn’t necessarily mean that you didn’t forgive them—it means that you’re sad about what happened, and that’s okay!

 Just remember, what you do with that thought is very important.

 Dwelling and wallowing on that hurt will do you no good.
 Do this instead.